 It's also that when a male will copulate with a female, that his gonopodium is not inserting the female's vent like a lot of people may think.
 He's only connecting on the outside of the female's vent and donates his sperm packets in a split second at the opening of the vent.
 The sperm packets will be sucked in the female's vent by the female herself.

 If a mating does happen, depending on what kind of ovoviviparous livebearer it concerns, the female is able to store sperm in packets for a certain time period.
 This means that when a mating has happened that the female does not have to be pregnant.
 She'll decide if she let's a sperm packet fertilize her eggs.
 And only if that happens, she'll be pregnant.
 The time period of sperm storing can take as long as over a year.
 So, not just a couple of months as some like to claim.
-But I do have to mention that the longer those sperm packets are stored, the lesser the quality of the sperm will get.
 This all means also that such a female can become pregnant multiple times, from 1 -7 times (mostly less).
 So, not maximum 3-4 times as I do read from time to time.

 The sperm packets are stored in the folds of the fallopian tube (uterine tube).
 While the female is having this facility and the used folds are random, you'll never know which sperm packets she will use to fertilize her eggs.
 So, it could be of an older mating or a recent mating. is she having a huge number of eggs, multiple sperm packets will be used to cover the number of present eggs.
 This means that the offspring of one batch could be fathered by one or more males.
 If someone likes to linebreed, this is very important to know.
 That's why virgin and clean (no sperm packets stored anymore) females are so important to use when linebreeding is at hand.